Skip to content

 atom(obs, "reserve.slot_id", slot).

-rule retract slot_available(slot) :-
+rule retract booking.slot_available(slot) :-

-booking_confirmed(_, slot).
+booking.confirmed(_, slot).

 When new observations arrive, the evaluator reaches a new fixed point and materializes fact deltas — which facts were asserted, which were retracted, and why.
 The provenance chain for every fact traces all the way back to the raw observations that produced it.